computeralex/7th-traditioner/README.md

 # 7th Traditioner

-A fellowship-agnostic 7th Tradition contribution system for 12-step groups.
+A 7th Tradition contribution system for 12-step fellowships.
 Integrates with TSML (12 Step Meeting List) and PayPal for secure, PCI-compliant contributions.

 **Built by Alex M and Claude (Code)**